How to boost your immune system naturally

 Some medications can lead to a weak immune system.
 NSAID, for example, can cause inflammation in the gut which destabilizes the microbiome.

-Inflammation in the gut causes leaky gut and leads to the dysfunction of the gut immune cells and systemic inflammation.
+Inflammation in the gut causes a leaky gut and leads to the dysfunction of the gut immune cells and systemic inflammation.

 Other medications like proton pump inhibitors are bad for the immune system too.

 While it is understandable if you have GERD, (an inflammatory condition), taking proton pump inhibitors reduces the production of stomach acid.

 This is good to prevent acid reflux but that stomach acid is needed for fighting bacteria and viruses and fungi to keep them from taking over and making you sick.

 But these medications suppress that acid production and can make this protective layer inadequate.

 The best thing may be going the route of acid reflux.
 Try and change your diet and correct the leaky gut.